dercodeKoenig/Real-ESRGAN/README.md

-improved version of ESRGAN, used at https://image-upscaling.net/
+Fixed version of ESRGAN for more modern pyorch.

+You can run ESRGAN and other upscaling models for free at https://image-upscaling.net/

 requires ```pip install git+https://github.com/dercodeKoenig/BasicSR --force-reinstall --no-deps```